 On the dawn of 24 August 1572, when the Western Church celebrated St Bartholomew.
 This beginning of the St Bartholomew’s Season would echo in 12 other French cities, resulting in more than 5,000 deaths within months.

-On the night of 23 to 24 August 1572, there was the “Massacre of Saint Bartholomew’s Day”, the name given to a bloody event in Paris when more than 2,000 Huguenots (Calvinist Protestants) were massacred by Catholics, a key moment in the religious wars in France (1562 – 1598).
+On the night of 23 to 24 August 1572, there was the “Massacre of Saint Bartholomew’s Day,” the name given to a bloody event in Paris when Catholics massacred more than 2,000 Huguenots (Calvinist Protestants), a pivotal moment in the religious wars in France (1562 – 1598).

 The Roman Catholic Church celebrates the Apostle Bartholomew on 24 August.